 Wander around the website.
 It's not just the fuchsias growing in the garden.
 There's also lots of other information on fuchsias—both from around the corner and around the world.
 Looking to find ➤ fuchsias for sale?
 Learn about their ➤ care & culture?
 Join ➤ a fuchsia society or group?
 And much, much more?
 You’ve come to the right place.
 The Fuchsietum has all the right stuff you need to know. ➤ Site guide.

 A garden, of course, is a living, changing thing so don't neglect to drop by every now and then as the seasons progress to see how it's coming along.
-You can also follow ➤ The Fuchsia+Blog for posts on the new fuchsia garden, as well as various other thoughts of gardening and horticulture, in the city or otherwise.
+You can follow ➤ The Fuchsia+Blog for posts on the new fuchsia garden, as well as various other thoughts of gardening and horticulture, in the city or otherwise.
 With travels, too.
-Or, come, join in the conversations on Twitter ➤ @Fuchsiarius or on other social media below.
+Or, come, join in the conversations on the Former Twitter ➤ @Fuchsiarius or on other social media below.

 Portland?
 Oregon?
 Yes!
-If you've been here before and are a little confused, Fuchsias in the City has been transplanted to The City of Fuchsias.
+If you've been here before and are a little confused, Fuchsias in the City has been transplanted to the City of Fuchsias.
 There are even more changes to the website coming as the focus shifts and the new garden.

 Formerly located in New York City on 1/92nd of an acre (1/224 ha), the old city refuge was cloistered within the high-rises of Manhattan and inhabited by fuchsias, hostas, ferns, astilbes and way too many other shade-loving plants.
 In October 2019, the Fuchsias in the City left Manhattan to Go West.